 Human skin goes through a shedding process naturally but tends to slow down with age.
 This reduction in shedding leads to a build-up of cells on the surface of your skin leading to dull and sometimes congested skin.
 Regular exfoliation removes dead cells from the surface of your skin leaving it smoother allowing serums and treatments to penetrate more easily.

-Regular exfoliation helps maintain texture, lighten pigmentation and reduces the appearance of fine lines and wrinkles.
+Regular exfoliation helps maintain texture, lighten pigmentation and reduce the appearance of fine lines and wrinkles.
 It is also useful for acne caused by blocked pores because it pore-clogging dirt thus reducing acne.
 Exfoliation is particularly beneficial for oily skin because it helps remove excess oils from the skin restoring the natural balance.
 The benefits of exfoliation are not exclusive to oily skin alone, all skin types can benefit as long as you choose a suitable method which does not increase sensitivity.

 Types of exfoliation